-For grazing treatments, summer grazing treatments was used to explore the effects of warming and grazing on ecosystem during the growing seasons during 2006-2010 (Luo et al. 2010; Hu et al. 2010; Wang et al. 2012).
-Considering strong disturbance, grazing was stopped during 2011-2015, summer grazing was replaced by cutting and removing about 50% of the litter biomass in October and the following March each year to simulate winter grazing.
-Given the importance of winter grazing, winter grazing during the non-growing seasons was further investigated (Zhu et al. 2015; Che et al. 2018).
+For grazing treatments, summer grazing treatments were used to explore the effects of warming and grazing on ecosystem during the growing season from 2006 to 2010 (Luo et al., 2010; Hu et al., 2010; Wang et al., 2012).
+Considering strong disturbance, grazing was stopped during 2011-2015; summer grazing was replaced by cutting and removing about 50 % of the litter biomass in October and the following March each year to simulate winter grazing.
+Given the importance of winter grazing, winter grazing during the nongrowing seasons was further investigated (Zhu et al., 2015; Che et al., 2018).
 Alpine meadows in the region can be divided into two grazing seasons (i.e., warm-season grazing from June to September and cold-season grazing from October to May) (Cui et al., 2015).
-Before the experiment was conducted, we had examined how clipping simulated the effects of actual grazing before we established four replicated "actual grazing treatments" compare with the "simulated grazing treatments", the soil and plant all showed no difference between simulated grazing and actual grazing treatments (Klein et al. 2004; 2007), because the soil is frozen in winter, meaning that the effect of selective feeding and trampling by sheep would be limited, so the effect of cutting in winter was similar to winter grazing (Zhu et al., 2015).
+Before the experiment was conducted, we had examined how clipping simulated the effects of actual grazing before we established four replicated "actual grazing treatments" compared with the "simulated grazing treatments".
+The soils and plants all showed no difference between simulated grazing and actual grazing treatments (Klein et al., 2004, 2007), because the soil is frozen in winter, meaning that the effect of selective feeding and trampling by sheep would be limited, so the effect of cutting in winter was similar to winter grazing (Zhu et al., 2015).

+2.2 Soil sampling

-2.2 Soil sampling.
-Five soil cores (5 cm in diameter) were randomly collected within each plot on 15 August 2015 at a depth of 0-20cm (including organic layer) and then mixed to form a composite sample.
-All soil samples were transported to the laboratory and sieved through a 2-mm mesh before being stored at -20°C or 4°C for further molecular analyses.
+Five soil cores (5 cm in diameter) were randomly collected within each plot on 15 August 2015 at a depth of 0-20 cm (including the organic layer) and then mixed to form a composite sample.
+All soil samples were transported to the laboratory and sieved through a 2 mm mesh before being stored at -20 or 4 °C for further molecular analyses.

-2.3 Soil properties and gene abundance of bacteria and fungi analysis.
-Soil moisture content was measured by drying at 105°C for 24 hours.
-For soil mineral N (NH4+-N and NO3--N) analyses, 10 g of soil (field-moist) was shaken for 1 hour with 50 mL of 1 M KCl and filtered through filter paper, and determine the NH4+-N and NO3--N concentrations by Skalar flow analyzer (Skalar Analytical, Breda, The Netherlands).
-The total C and N content were measured by using combustion elemental analyzers (PerkinElmer, EA2400, USA).
+2.3 Soil properties and gene abundance of bacteria and fungi analysis

+Soil moisture content was measured by drying at 105 °C for 24 h.
+For soil mineral N (NH_4^+ -N and NO_3^- -N) analyses, 10 g of soil (field-moist) were shaken for 1 h with 50 mL of 1 M KCl and filtered through filter paper, and determined the NH_4^+ -N and NO_3^- -N concentrations by a Skalar flow analyzer (Skalar Analytical, Breda, the Netherlands).
+Total C and N contents were measured by using combustion elemental analyzers (PerkinElmer, EA2400, USA).

-Soil DNA was extracted from 0.5 g of the frozen soil using a FastDNATM Kit for Soil (QBIOgene) based on the instructions and stored at -20°C. Total bacteria and fungi copies were quantified by real-time PCR using an iCycler thermal cycler equipped with an optical module (Bio-Rad, USA)
+Soil DNA was extracted from 0.5 g of frozen soil using a FastDNATM Kit for Soil (QBIOgene) based on the instructions and stored at -20 °C. Total bacteria and fungi copies were quantified by real-time PCR using an iCycler thermal cycler equipped with an optical module (Bio-Rad, USA)